Textual Unlearning Gives a False Sense of Unlearning: Introduction

 To fill the gap, we conduct a deep investigation into textual unlearning on LMs.
 From the first principle, a successful textual unlearning process should at least ensure that \textit{the memory of unlearned texts is completely erased} from the model and \textit{no new privacy risks are further introduced}.
 Thus, we propose two key research questions (RQ):

 \textbf{$\bullet$ RQ1:} Can textual unlearning really achieve clean erasure?

 \textbf{$\bullet$ RQ2:} Will textual unlearning backfire and pose new privacy risks?

 To address \textbf{RQ1}, we introduce a \textit{rigorous auditing method} called \textit{Unlearning Likelihood Ratio Attack+} (U-LiRA+).
-By injecting and auditing the \textit{most-vulnerable} samples in the training set, U-LiRA+ enables a rigorous evaluation on textual unlearning methods in the worst case, providing a precise measure of the erasing effectiveness.
-For \textbf{RQ2}, we explore the privacy risks of textual unlearning mechanisms in deployment by developing two novel attacks, collectively referred to \textit{Textual Unlearning Leakage Attacks} (TULA).
-In the black-box scenarios, we present \textit{TULA for Membership Inference} (TULA-MI), which enables an adversary to infer the membership of the unearned text just by querying the models before and after unlearning.
+By auditing the \textit{most-vulnerable} samples in the training set~\cite{aerni2024evaluations}, U-LiRA+ enables a rigorous evaluation on the erasing effectiveness for existing unlearning methods in the worst case.

+For \textbf{RQ2}, we explore the privacy risks of textual unlearning mechanisms in deployment by developing \textit{Textual Unlearning Leakage Attacks} (TULA).
+In the black-box scenarios, we employ \textit{TULA for Membership Inference} (TULA-MI), which enables an adversary to infer the membership of the unlearned text by querying the models before and after unlearning.
 In the white-box scenarios, we propose \textit{TULA for Data Reconstruction} (TULA-DR).
-By transforming the text reconstruction problem into a \textit{continuous constrained-optimization} task, the adversary could effectively reconstruct the unlearned texts, guided by the weights differences between original and unlearned models.
+With access to model weights, the adversary could effectively reconstruct the unlearned texts via continuous constrained optimization.

 Through extensive evaluations, our findings critically reveal that \textbf{textual unlearning actually gives a false sense of unlearning!} Existing methods for textual unlearning \textit{fail to completely erase unlearned texts}, and their deployment will \textit{instead introduce heightened privacy risks}.
-Specifically, we highlight the following key findings:

-\textbf{(1) Unlearned texts remain detectable with high confidence on the unlearned LMs}.
-By introducing the rigorous auditing method U-LiRA+, we argue that \textit{previous unlearning auditing methods highly overestimate the effectiveness of existing textual unlearning methods}.
-The actual erasure effect is actually so limited that over $70\%$ of unlearned texts can still be correctly inferred, with an error rate below $0.1\%$.
+Specifically, we highlight the following key findings: \begin{itemize} \item \textbf{Unlearned texts remain detectable with high confidence on the unlearned LMs}.
+We argue that previous unlearning auditing methods highly overestimate the erasing effectiveness of existing textual unlearning methods.
+In the worst case, over $70\%$ of unlearned texts can still be correctly inferred after unlearning, with an error rate below $0.1\%$. \item \textbf{The textual unlearning mechanism additionally introduces new risks of leaking membership information on the unlearned texts}.
+By querying the model before and after unlearning, a malicious user can confidently infer the membership of unlearned texts by comparing the model outputs, even when only loss values are available. \item \textbf{The textual unlearning mechanism poses a substantial risk of malicious reconstruction on unlearned texts}.
+With access to model weights before and after unlearning, an adversary could reconstruct unlearned texts with even more than $80\%$ accuracy. \end{itemize}